 Advanced study of community influences on learning and child growth and development, and of group techniques; implications for curriculum planning.
 Provides opportunity for work on individual problems of the participants.
-Maximum credit six 688.
-(209.)
+Maximum credit six units.
+688. (209.)
 Workshop in Community College Education (2-6) Prerequisite: Teaching or administrative experience in a community college.
 To provide community college faculty members with opportunities to explore ways to improve curriculum and instruction in the community college.
 690. (211.)
 Procedures of Investigation and Report (3) Research methods in education.
 Location, selection and analysis of professional literature.
 Methods of investigation, data analysis and reporting.
 Required of all applicants for advanced degrees in education.
 691. (212.)
-Educational Research Design (3) Prerequisite: Education 690.
+Seminar in Educational Research Design (3) Prerequisite: Education 690.

 Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive and experimental methods of research.
 Practice in the definition of problems, formulation of hypotheses, construction of samples, control of variables, and interpretation of results.
 700. (316.)
-Directed Teaching: Community College (4) Prerequisites: Education 666 (not required for psychology majors) and 680, approval of the Community College Admissions Committee, and concurrent registration in Systematic observation, participation, and teaching under supervision in a community college.
+Directed Teaching: Community College (4) Cr/NC Prerequisites: Education 666 (not required for psychology majors) and 680, approval of the Community College Admissions Committee, and concurrent registration in Education 630.
+Systematic observation, participation, and teaching under supervision in a community college.
 A weekly seminar or conference is required.
 Application to take this course must be made in the preceding semester by preregistration with the Higher Education Programs Coordinator.
 795A-795B.
 (295A-295B.)
-Seminar (3-3) Prerequisites: Education 690 and advancement to candidacy for the Master of Arts An intensive study in selected areas of education culminating in a written project.
+Seminar (3-3) Prerequisites: Education 690 and advancement to candidacy for the Master of Arts degree in education.
+An intensive study in selected areas of education culminating in a written project.
 Limited to students following Plan B for the Master of Arts degree in education.
 798. (298.)
 Special Study (1-6) Cr/NC Individual study.
 Maximum credit six units.
 Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 799A.
 (299.)
-Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to Preparation of a project or thesis for the master's degree.
+Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
-Counselor Education 600.
-(224.)
-Administration of Pupil Personnel Services (3) Prerequisite: Secondary Education 667.

-The organization and administration of school guidance services, including the use of community resources and a study of laws relating to children and child welfare.
+UPPER DIVISION COURSES IN COUNSELOR EDUCATION 506-S. (191-S.) Guidance Conference (1-3) S A series of lecture and discussion sessions centering on current problems in counseling and Prerequisite: Consent of conference director. guidance.
+Designed to serve the needs of any person desiring to keep informed of developments in this area.
+Maximum credit three units.
+GRADUATE COURSES IN COUNSELOR EDUCATION 601.
+Student Personnel Services in Higher Education (3) Philosophy, goals and objectives of Student Personnel Services in Higher Education.
+Focus on supportive services and their administration.

 610A-610B.
 (225A-225B.)
 Determinants of Human Behavior (3-3) Implications of theory and research in behavioral sciences for the understanding of human behavior.
 Counselor Education 610A deals with personality theories and psychological determinants of behavior; 610B with social and cultural determinants.
-620. (226.)
-Guidance Services in Public Education (3) Prerequisite: Counselor Education 561, or Elementary Education 362 and 372.
-Historical, philosophical and legal bases of pupil personnel services; staff roles and relationships in a variety of organizational patterns.
-630. (229.)
-Workshop in Counseling (3) Prerequisite: Consent of instructor.
+140 / Education 615.
+Multicultural Dimensions in Counseling (3) Issues, insights and techniques for improving effectiveness in working with culturally different populations.
+616. Counselors as Change Agents: Theory and Practice (4) Three lectures and three hours of laboratory.